yorklim/tp/docs/DeveloperGuide.md

     Use case resumes from step 2.

-**Use case: UC05 - Delete a client**
+**Use case: UC07 - Adding remark to client**

 **MSS**
-1. User requests to <u>list all clients (UC01)</u> or <u>find client by name (UC04)</u>.
-2. ClientCare shows a list of clients.
+1. PLACEHOLDER

+**Extensions**

+**Use case: UC08 - Clear all client**

+**MSS**
+1. PLACEHOLDER

+**Extensions**

+**Use case: UC09 - Sort clients**

+**MSS**
+1. PLACEHOLDER

+**Extensions**

+**Use case: UC10 - Update client as met**

+**MSS**
-3. User requests to delete a specific client in the list by index.
+1. User marks a client as met.
-4. ClientCare deletes the client.<br>
+2. ClientCare updates Last Met date of client.<br>
     Use case ends.

 **Extensions**
-* 2a.
-The list is empty.<br>
+* 1a.
+Client does not exist.
-  * 2a1.
-ClientCare lets user know that the list is empty.<br>
+    * 1a1.
+ClientCare lets user know that client does not exist.
+    * 1a2.
+User enters new data.<br>
+      Steps 1a1-1a2 are repeated until the data entered are correct.<br>
       Use case ends.
-* 3a.
-The given index is invalid.
+* 1b.
+Invalid date and time.
-  * 3a1.
-ClientCare lets user know that client index should be a number.
+    * 1b1.
+ClientCare lets user know of correct date and time format.
-  * 3a2.
+    * 1b2.
 User enters new data.<br>
-    Steps 3a1-3a2 are repeated until the data entered are correct.<br>
+      Steps 1b1-1b2 are repeated until the data entered are correct.<br>
+      Use case ends.
+* 1c.
+Date and time is before the last met date.
+    * 1c1.
+ClientCare confirms if user wants to change last met to an earlier date.
+    * 1c2.
+User confirms or rejects.<br>
-    Use case resumes at step 2.
+      Use case ends.
-* 3b.
+* 1d.
 Invalid command usage in the request.
-  * 3b1.
+    * 1d1.
 ClientCare shows command usage.
-  * 3b2.
+    * 1d2.
 User enters new data.<br>
-    Steps 3b1-3b2 are repeated until the data entered are correct.<br>
+      Steps 1d1-1d2 are repeated until the data entered are correct.<br>
+      Use case ends.

+**Use case: UC11 - Update last met overdue duration**

+**MSS**
+1. User marks a client as met.
+2. ClientCare updates Last Met date of client.<br>
-    Use case resumes from step 4.
+    Use case ends.

+**Extensions**
-* 3c.
+* 1a.
 Client does not exist.
-  * 3c1.
+    * 1a1.
 ClientCare lets user know that client does not exist.
-  * 3c2.
+    * 1a2.
 User enters new data.<br>
-    Steps 3c1-3c2 are repeated until the data entered are correct.<br>
+      Steps 1a1-1a2 are repeated until the data entered are correct.<br>
       Use case ends.
+* 1b.
+Invalid date and time.
+    * 1b1.
+ClientCare lets user know of correct date and time format.
+    * 1b2.
+User enters new data.<br>
+      Steps 1b1-1b2 are repeated until the data entered are correct.<br>
+      Use case ends.
+* 1c.
+Date and time is before the last met date.
+    * 1c1.
+ClientCare confirms if user wants to change last met to an earlier date.
+    * 1c2.
+User confirms or rejects.<br>
+      Use case ends.
+* 1d.
+Invalid command usage in the request.
+    * 1d1.
+ClientCare shows command usage.
+    * 1d2.
+User enters new data.<br>
+      Steps 1d1-1d2 are repeated until the data entered are correct.<br>
+      Use case ends.

-**Use case: UC06 - Schedule an appointment with client**
+**Use case: UC12 - Schedule an appointment with client**

 **MSS**
 1. User schedules a date and time to meet with a client.